Now in the Middle East

 • Applying non-directive and directive techniques to support children and adolescents experiencing a range of challenges including mental health conditions, trauma, neurodiversity, and attachment difficulties

-• Developing clinical insight and reflective capacity through practical learning and creative exploration
+• Developing clinical insight and reflective capacity through practical learning and creative exploration.

 Students will complete 160 hours of clinical work over the two years.
 Initially focusing on mild to moderate cases, students will gradually build capacity to work with more complex needs.
 Placements can be arranged by students with guidance, and supervision must begin prior to clinical work.
+The cost of clinical supervision is not covered by the course fees.

 To support emotional wellbeing and professional development, students must undertake at least 20 hours of personal creative therapy during the course.